 Srixon Soft Feel with its energetic gradient growth core that increases in firmness from the inner core to the outer core is aimed at maximizing ball speed.

-Callaway Super Soft with its ultra-low compression core combined with its anti-drug ‘Hex’ dimple design is used for extra distance.
+Callaway Super Soft with its ultra-low compression core and anti-drug ‘Hex’ dimple design is used for extra distance.
 The ultra-soft core produces high ball speed for the few yards extra.

 Due to the lack of spin on both golf balls, you will tend to lose some distance compared to high spinning golf balls but benefit tremendously from accuracy and play more approach shots off the fairway.